kserz/xdscribe/README.md

 ./xdscribe ../examples/box_12.obj ../examples/tetrahedron_4.obj 1e-3 gfhbrl
 ```

-### Inverse branch-and-bound technique description
+### Inverse graphical technique description

 The main idea of the inverse technique is to step away from the conventional optimization framework based on a user-defined function computing the objective value at a given point of the domain.
 Instead we depend on a procedure evaluating the domain region with objective bounded by a given value.

-Within the branch-and-bound approach this means that we branch on the objective value, like the well-known [bisection method](https://en.wikipedia.org/wiki/Bisection_method), than bound the region directly by pruning irrelevant area, and repeat these steps ensuring the region to be non-empty.
+The inverse approach is derived from the widely used branch-and-bound technique, but with objective and domain reversed.
+In particular, we branch on the objective value, like the well-known [bisection method](https://en.wikipedia.org/wiki/Bisection_method), than bound the region by pruning irrelevant area, and repeat these steps ensuring the region to be non-empty.
 The graphical inverse method implemented by xdscribe represents the regions by images on a volumetric raster consisting of inner, boundary and outer [voxels](https://en.wikipedia.org/wiki/Voxel).
-The images once acquired make region bounding and checking non-emptiness trivial tasks.
+The images once acquired make region bounding and checking trivial tasks.

 For a design centering problem it remains to explain the procedure to obtain a region image with bounded objective value.
-This is done using the voxelization of contour [erosion](https://en.wikipedia.org/wiki/Erosion_(morphology)) by inverted pattern which means filling the voxels too close to contour and thus not containing pattern placements of an appropriate scale.
+This is done using the voxelization of contour [erosion](https://en.wikipedia.org/wiki/Erosion_(morphology)) by inverted pattern which means filling the image part too close to the contour and thus not containing pattern placements of an appropriate scale.
 The erosion itself is implemented by the well-known [Minkowski sum](https://en.wikipedia.org/wiki/Minkowski_addition) algorithms.